Health Services and Quality of Care Research Fellowship

 Douglas J. Opel, MD, MPH

-Director, Treuman Katz Center Professor
+Professor Director, Treuman Katz Center

 Frederick P Rivara, MD, MPH

-Professor Vice Chair, Academic Affairs
+Professor Adjunct Professor, Epidemiology Vice Chair, Academic Affairs

 Paul Sharek, MD, MPH